 "Birds are just one lineage of dinosaurs that happened to survive to the present," said Julia Clarke, a paleontologist at North Carolina State University and the North Carolina Museum of Natural Sciences.

-As for the record-holder of the world’s smallest extinct dino, Clarke says there are a few candidates.
+As for the record holder of the world’s smallest extinct dinosaur, there are a few candidates.

-In Argentina, scientists made a big mistake naming Mussaurus or "mouse lizard," for its small size.
-Later digs unveiled giant versions of this dinosaur!
-Scientists soon realized that they had first discovered fossils of a baby Mussaurus, but that the adults could weigh up to 250 pounds.
+But sometimes, fossil size can be misleading.
+Bones belonging to a tiny dinosaur from Argentina, found in the 1970s, were so small that they prompted researchers to name the animal Mussaurus or "mouse lizard."
+But later discoveries unveiled giant versions of this dinosaur!
+Scientists realized that they had first found fossils of a baby Mussaurus, and that the adults could weigh up to 250 lbs.
+(113 kilograms).